5th Arkansas Infantry Regiment: Battles

 The regiment was assigned to General Liddell's and Govan's Brigade, and consolidated with the 13th Arkansas from August 1863 to April 9, 1865.
 The regiment was organized with 722 officers and men and lost forty-two percent of the 336 at the Battle of Murfreesboro.
 The 5th/13th lost forty-five percent of the 450 engaged at the Battle of Chickamauga.
-Colonel L. Featherston was also killed during on the first day of battle and was succeeded by Colonel Murray.
+Colonel L. Featherston was also killed on the first day of battle and was succeeded by Colonel Murray.
 The unit had 21 men disabled at the Battle of Ringgold Gap.

 Colonel John E. Murray, was killed in action on July 22, 1864, during the Atlanta Campaign.
 Colonel Peter V. Green succeeded Colonel Murray and remained in command until the close of the war.
 The consolidated 5th/13th totaled 321 men and 222 arms in December 1863, and reported 112 casualties at the Battle of Atlanta.

 The regiment and the rest of Govan's Brigade participated in General John B. Hood's disastrous Franklin-Nashville Campaign.
 Due to the appalling losses suffered by Govan's Brigade during the Atlanta Campaign, the 1st/15th, 5th/13th and 2nd/24th Arkansas Regiments were consolidated into one regiment, which was commanded by Colonel Peter Green of the 5th/13th (specifically of the 5th).
 The other officers of the consolidated regiment were Major Alexander T. Meek, of the 2nd/24th Arkansas, Captain Mordecai P. Garrett and Sergeant Major Thomas Benton Moncrief of the 15th Arkansas.
 The consolidated regiment fought under the colors of the consolidated 5th/13th Arkansas Regiment, because this was one of the only colors not captured when Govan's Brigade was overrun at the Battle of Jonesboro.
 The flag of the combined 5th/13th Arkansas was issued in March 1864 and was captured by Benjamin Newman of the 88th Illinois Infantry at the battle of Franklin.
 The consolidated regiment numbered just 300 rifles and sustained 66% casualties during the Battle of Franklin.

-The remnants of Govan's Brigade that survived the Tennessee Campaign remained with the Army of Tennessee through its final engagements in the 1865 Carolinas Campaign.
+The remnants of Govan's Brigade that survived the Tennessee Campaign remained with the Army of Tennessee through its final engagements in the 1865 Carolinas campaign.

 The unit is credited with the following engagements: